SJECollins/breakinggit/README.md

 ## Update README in Gitpod

 Having updated the README on GitHub, simultaneously update it on Gitpod and try to push changes without pulling.

+## Accept both changes after pulling

+Fix the conflict and then will add, commit and push again